-Each year I collect samples of my student's writing throughout the year (as I am sure we all do).
+Each year I collect samples of my student's writing to monitor growth across time.
 However, last year I realized the samples were not always a great comparison because they didn't cover similar topics/events.

 They were all written on similar paper, and it allowed parents to see growth across the year.
-It also gave me something concrete and easy to interpret to bring into problem-solving (RtI) meetings when I had concerns about a student's progress in writing.
+It also gave me something concrete and easy to interpret.
+This was perfect because they could be easily brought as work samples to problem-solving (RtI) meetings when I had concerns about a student's progress in writing.

 How to collect a beginning of year writing sample

-At the beginning of the year, we read the story How I Spent My Summer Vacation by Mark Teague.
+During the first week of school, we read the story How I Spent My Summer Vacation by Mark Teague (affiliate link).

 Collecting your mid-year writing sample

 While I do not read the story again, I collect a similar writing sample in January when students come back from break.
 By this point we have covered the topic of seed stories extensively.
-The students write a personal narrative on what they did over break, and there tend to be quite a few improvements overall.
-They independently follow the same steps of the writing process.
-I print the mid-year version on blue paper because…well, it seems winter-y.
+The students write a personal narrative on what they did over their winter break, and there tend to be quite a few improvements overall.

 Collecting your end of year writing sample